noorvir/R-D/README.md

-# R&D
+# ThingNet

+This repository contains a work-in-progress for "ThingNet": a CNN based method for learning and clustering descriptors of "things".

-Repository of ideas in the brewing stage.
+Currently it is a repository of ideas in the brewing stage.

 # Notes